alex-precosky/IoTTemperatureSensorFirmware/README.md

 # Flashing
 See note in Setup for a udev rule required to give permissions to use the programmer

+The first time a new device is programmed, the efuses must be programmed by
+running:

+`pio run --target fuses`

 The following command will build the project and upload the flash image to the device and start the program: